qtproject/pyside-pyside-setup/sources/shiboken6/doc/typesystem_specifying_types.rst

 ^^^^^^^^

 The ``function`` node indicates that the given C++ global function is mapped onto the target language.
-It is a child of the :ref:`typesystem` node and may contain a :ref:`modify-function` child node.
+It is a child of the :ref:`typesystem_details` node and may contain a :ref:`modify-function` child node.

 .. code-block:: xml